 The evaluation system is based on the following numerical chart:

 |0 - 4, 9||Suspenso||(SS)|

 |5,0 - 6,9||Aprobado||(AP)|

 |9,0 - 10||Sobresaliente||(SB)|

 The grade is made up of two components:

-The exam is done at the end of the four-month period and is ON-SITE and COMPULSORY.
+The exam is done at the end of the four-month period and is compulsory final exam either in presence- based or online modality.
 It comprises the 60% of the final grade and so that the grade obtained in this exam is added to the final grade it is obligatory to PASS it.

 The continuous evaluation comprises the 40% of the final grade.
 This 40% of the final grade consists of the grades obtained in the different training activities carried out during the four-month period.